bgerp/ztm_doc/Cabinets/OfficeCabinet_Type1_L1_3P/README.md

 ## Introduction

-This folder is made to hold all the schematic of controll a single office in the building.
+This folder is made to hold all the schematic of controls a single office in the building.

 Features of Type 1 cabinet:
  - 3 Phase power supply
  - Self needs of the cabinet is placed on L1.
  - Clients are connected to L2 and L3.
- - Power analyser (metter) are included, measuring 87 parameters of the clients power supply and elf needs included.
+ - Power analyser (meter) are included, measuring 87 parameters of the clients power supply and elf needs included.
- - Single plate cabbinnet.
+ - Single plate cabinet.
  - Compact size 350/500/195, IP 65

 ## Contribution